cyberbotics/webots/docs/blog/Webots-2022-b-release.md

 ---

 It is that time of year again!
 Today we are happy to announce the release of Webots R2022b!
-And it is packed with some new features, improvements and, of course, bug fixes.
+This new version is packed with some new features, improvements and, of course, bug fixes.
+But it doesn't come alone.
+Simultaneously we are releasing [webots.cloud](https://webots.cloud), an open-source webservice to share your simulations online.

 Here we are going to present some of the main new features, but for a comprehensive list of changes please refer to the [ChangeLog](../reference/changelog-r2022.md).